LivInTheLookingGlass/Euler/docs/src/c/lib/iterator.rst

     .. c:member:: uintmax_t stop

-        The point before which the counter will stop (as in :external:py:ref:`range`).
+        The point before which the counter will stop (as in :external:py:class:`range`).

     .. c:member:: intmax_t step

-        The amount by which the counter will move in each iteration (as in :external:py:ref:`range`).
+        The amount by which the counter will move in each iteration (as in :external:py:class:`range`).

 .. c:function:: uintmax_t iterate_counter(counter *i)